MiddleRaster/tbci/README.md

 Here are the relevant examples:  [MockingCApi.h](MockingCApi.h) and [MockingCApi.cpp](MockingCApi.cpp).
 And the ```MOCKABLE_FUNCTION``` macro header:  [MockableFunction.h](MockableFunction.h).

+### Final words

 You can find my materials from when I gave presentation at Agile 2012, [here](https://www.agilealliance.org/wp-content/uploads/2016/01/EasilyMockingDependenciesInC.pdf) and [here](https://www.agilealliance.org/wp-content/uploads/2016/01/PrintOuts.cpp_.pdf).
 They contain a few more examples, kernel mode, for instance.

+An objection to this technique is that you'd have to move all of this templated code into the headers.
+This is true, but lots of code written nowadays is header-only.
+I personally have been writing all my production code header-only since 2003 (way before I invented TBCI), but for a completely different reason:  in order to get DAG-only code.
+You can read about that [here](https://middleraster.github.io/honfd/HeaderOnlyNoForwardDeclarations.html).

 So to recap:  I like to mock this way because I've touched my code and architecture only lightly:  I templatize my class with a base class that has a one-liner or two, and provide a ```using``` statement so that all existing clients of my code still compile.